 If you’re excited by traditional food, adventurous eating or want more meaningful food experiences around the world, consider me your culinary guinea pig – if I can try something new, surely you can, too.
 Besides, it’s a hell of a lot of fun.

-You’ll spot my byline in Lonely Planet, The Age and Sydney Morning Herald’s Good Food, SBS Food, my Domain Review column, National Geographic Traveller Food, The Guardian, delicious. magazine, in-flight magazines, Broadsheet and Time Out.
+I’ve been a freelance food and travel journalist for more than a decade.
+You’ll spot my byline in Lonely Planet, The Age and Sydney Morning Herald’s Good Food, SBS Food, Domain Review, National Geographic, The Guardian, delicious., in-flight magazines, Broadsheet, Time Out and more.
 I’ve co-authored travel guidebooks and reviewed for Australia’s best food guides.
 But much of what I enjoy sharing is beyond the scope of these publications, which is why Seasoned Traveller exists.

 I consider myself foreign in relation to the food I eat and people I meet, not the other way around.
-Raised culturally (but not religiously) Jewish in multicultural Australia, I appreciate the importance of identity and the beauty of diversity.
+Raised culturally Jewish in multicultural Australia, I appreciate the importance of identity and the beauty of diversity.
 My ultimate definition of hospitality is restaurants and people that exist to serve their cultural community, but also welcome anyone eager to eat, learn and share.
 The world would be a very dull place if everyone was the same.